danwing/cidfi/draft-wing-cidfi.md

+# Network Preparation

+The network is configured to advertise its support for CIDFI.

+For this step, four mechanisms are described in this document: DNS SVCB records, IPv6 Provisioning Domains (PvD), DHCP, and 3GPP PCO.
+These are described below.

+> Standardizing on all or some of these mechanisms is for further discussion.

-# Network Preparation: DNS SVCB Records
+## DNS SVCB Records

 This document defines a new DNS Service Binding "cidfi-aware" in
 {{iana-svcb}} and a new Special-Use Domain Name "cifi.arpa" in